Did you start out using OmniFocus with a great deal of enthusiasm, but end up getting bogged down along the way?

 Overview

-If not used regularly, OmniFocus quickly becomes out of date and ceases to be a useful place to go to decide what to do next; it’s no longer an active reflection of the commitments that you’ve made.
-It’s difficult to trust a system that is out of date, and there’s a tendency to try and keep track of things in your head, which doesn’t tend to work very well.
+If not used regularly, OmniFocus quickly becomes out of date and ceases to be a helpful place to go to decide what to do next; it’s no longer an active reflection of the commitments that you’ve made.
+It’s difficult to trust an outdated system, and there’s a tendency to try and keep track of things in your head, which doesn’t work very well.
 To quote David Allen, “Your mind is for having ideas, not holding them.”

 Establish a habit of using OmniFocus regularly.
-If you’re just getting started, consider using OmniFocus for a specific area of your life to begin with and then build on this experience, gradually expanding your use of OmniFocus.
+If you’re new to OmniFocus, consider using OmniFocus for a specific area of your life.
+Then, build on this experience, gradually expanding your use of OmniFocus.

-If you’ve been using OmniFocus for a while and your system has become unmanagable, consider temporarily moving everything to a folder called something like “triage” and establish a new structure of folders and projects.
+If you’ve been using OmniFocus for a while and your system has become unmanageable, consider temporarily moving everything to a folder called “triage” and establishing a new structure of folders and projects.
 Process the contents of “triage” into this new structure, clarifying and discarding items as you go along.

 Resources

 Performing daily reviews of your system, even for 5-10 minutes, is a good place to start.
-Check out the Establishing a Daily OmniFocus Routine article (Membership Required) for specific suggestions.
+For specific suggestions, check out the Establishing a Daily OmniFocus Routine article (Membership Required).

 Overview

-For some reason, tags (formerly contexts) are a source of anxiety for some people and there’s a tendency to either create more tags than are needed, or to not use tags at all.
-Either way, the potential benefits that come from using tags are lost.
+Tags (formerly contexts) can become a source of anxiety instead of a helpful construct.
+There’s a tendency to either create more tags than are needed or not to use tags at all.
+Either way, the potential benefits of using tags are lost.

-When tags are used effectively, you can easily get to a list of relevant actions based on things like your physical location, who you’re with, the tools you have at your disposal and your energy level.
+When tags are used effectively, you can easily access a list of relevant actions based on your physical location, who you’re with, the tools you have at your disposal, your energy level, and more.
 Tags can also be used to identify, for example, things you’d like to get done today and everything you’d like to accomplish before leaving on vacation.
 The key is to define as many tags as you need without making your tagging system needlessly complex.

-As you’re creating tags, think about what filtered views of your OmniFocus actions you’d ultimately like to see.
-If you have an Internet connection 99% of the time, then having a tag of “online” might not be very useful.
-However, if you spend a lot of time flying it may be useful to have a tag of “Airplane” to identify actions that can be performed even if you’re at 35,000 feet.
-It can also be very helpful to have tags that define the type of activity (e.g. Email, Writing, Planning) so that you can group related actions together.
+As you create tags, think about what filtered views of your OmniFocus actions you want to see.
+If you have an Internet connection 99% of the time, having an “online” tag might be useless.
+However, if you spend a lot of time flying, having an “Airplane” tag may be useful to identify actions that can be performed even if you’re at 35,000 feet without an internet connection.
+It can also be very helpful to have tags that define the type of activity (e.g. Email, Writing, Planning) so that you can group related actions.

-To help ensure that nothing falls through the cracks, make sure that each and every action in OmniFocus is assigned at least one tag.
-To help enforce this behaviour, go to OmniFocus Preferences, click on the Organization tab and set the “Clean up inbox items which have” option to “Both a Project and a Tag”.
-With this option set, items will remain in the inbox unless they have been assigned both a project and a tag.
-On the Mac this option can be found in Preferences > Organization.
-And on iOS it’s in Clean Up section of Settings.
+To help ensure that nothing falls through the cracks, make sure that every action in OmniFocus is assigned at least one tag.
+To help enforce this behaviour, go to the Organizations section of OmniFocus Settings and set the “Clean up inbox items which have” option to “Both a project and a tag.”
+With this option enabled, items will remain in the inbox unless they have been assigned both a project and a tag.
+On the Mac, this option can be found in Settings > Organization.
+On iPhone and iPad, it’s in the Organization section of Settings.

 Resources

-Check out our Tags for OmniFocus 3 directory (Free) for some inspiration on how to use tags.
-We also have a guide for Making Productive Use of Tags in OmniFocus 3 (Membership Required) that takes an in-depth look at using tags along side other organizational elements, including folders, projects, and single action lists.
+Check out our OmniFocus Tags Directory (Free) for inspiration on using tags.
+We also have a guide for Making Productive Use of Tags in OmniFocus (Membership Required) that takes an in-depth look at using tags alongside other organizational elements, including folders, projects, and single action lists.